MayamaTakeshi/sip-lab/README.md

 It permits to:
   - make audio calls using UDP, TCP and TLS transports
   - send/receive DTMF inband/RFC2833/INFO.
-  - play/record wav file on a call
+  - play/record audio on a call from/to a wav file
   - send/receive fax (T.30 only)
   - send/receive MRCPv2 messages (TCP only, no TLS)
   - send/receive audio using SRTP